astro-datalab/digestor/docs/tutorial.rst

 Note we're assumimg the TAP service itself has already been configured for the machine (-- the content of the TAP service is dynamically driven by what's in the tap_schema tables).

+The 'mkjson' and 'tap_schema.py' tasks mentioned here can typically be found in the /home/datalab/TapSchema directory on a GP machine running a TAP service (gp01/2/3/4).
+The TapSchema is also available from GitLab.

 Step 1: Create a template JSON file for your new schema
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++